gangerang/bushwalkers-topos/README.md

 - modify - trig station layer - add survey sketch link to trig station pop up and additional
 - modify - trig, parish, ga photos layers - add minzoom levels to prevent loading too many features
 - add - about button - new button which links to github repo
+- add - npws all managed land layer - new layer for all npws managed land, not just reserves